calmjs/calmjs.parse/README.rst

 licensed under the MIT license (specifically, the Expat License), which is also the same license that the package |slimit| was released under.

-The lexer, parser, visitor and the other types definitions portions were originally imported from the |slimit| package; |slimit| is copyright (c) Ruslan Spivak.
+The lexer, parser and the other types definitions portions were originally imported from the |slimit| package; |slimit| is copyright (c) Ruslan Spivak.